galaxyproject/galaxy-hub/content/community/steering/index.md

 ## Contact

-You can reach the Galaxy Steering Committee [via the email list](mailto:steering@lists.galaxyproject.org).
+You can reach the Galaxy Steering Committee [via the mailing list](mailto:steering@lists.galaxyproject.org).